 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Walnut Creek Metropolitan Park is a well-established hiking trail in Austin.
-The park has a vast 293-acre park located just north of Austin's city center.
+Here’s The Deal: Walnut Creek Metropolitan Park is a well-established hiking trail in Austin.
+The park has a huge 293-acre park just north of Austin's city center.
 The elevation gain of the trail is 62 feet.
-The time taken to complete the total trial is approximately 25 minutes.
+The time taken to complete the total trail is approximately 25 minutes.
 The park includes miles of hiking trails, an off-leash dog park, a pool, a playground, and leisure and sports facilities.
 The park features an impressive 15 miles of walking paths.
-Walnut Creek Metropolitan Park includes miles of hiking trails, an off-leash dog park, a pool, a playground, and leisure and sports facilities.
-Tourists can find more than enough trails and paths tucked into the park on each visit to explore another area.
+Walnut Creek Metropolitan Park has a large off-leash area for dogs and a huge network of trails, which is more popular among the local mountain bikers.
+Tourists can find more than enough trails and paths tucked into the park to explore another area on each visit.
 The park provides family-wide entertainment, including a playground for big and little children and a swimming pool.
 Twenty-six picnic tables and six barbecue pits are available.

 Specialty: